JonKing93/DASH/Tutorials/kalmanFilter/indices.md

 ```matlab
 kf = kf.index(name, weights, rows);
 ```
 Here, "rows" is a vector of indices that indicate which state vector rows to use when calculating the index; it may either be a logical vector the length of the state vector, or a vector of linear indices.
-The [ensembleMetadata.rows command](..\ensembleMetadata\rows) is often useful for finding rows that correspond to a particular variable.
+The [ensembleMetadata.findRows command](..\ensembleMetadata\find-rows) is often useful for finding rows that correspond to a particular variable.
 If using the "rows" input, then "weights" must have one element per specified row.

 Building off the previous example, say I change my state vector so that it now includes a temperature variable (named "Temp"), and a precipitation variable (named "Precip").
 However, I still want to calculate a global temperature index.
 I could do:
 ```matlab